Education

-The Cornwall Gardens Trust’s Education programme has a few guiding principles:
+The Cornwall Gardens Trust’s Education programme has a few guiding principles.
+These are:

 - to encourage children to become more involved in gardening and related activities;